stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.22 `SetGroupChannel` (Server -> Client)

-The group channel is used mainly for efficient job distribution to multiple standard and extended channels at once.
+The group channel is used mainly for efficient job distribution to multiple mining channels (either standard and/or extended).

-If we want to allow different jobs to be served to different standard and extended channels (e.g. because of different [BIP 8](https://github.com/bitcoin/bips/blob/master/bip-0008.mediawiki) version bits) and still be able to distribute the work by sending `NewExtendendedMiningJob` instead of a repeated `NewMiningJob` and/or `NewExtendedMiningJob`, we need a more fine-grained grouping for standard channels.
+If we want to allow different jobs to be served to different mining channels (e.g. because of different [BIP 8](https://github.com/bitcoin/bips/blob/master/bip-0008.mediawiki) version bits) and still be able to distribute the work by sending `NewExtendendedMiningJob` instead of a repeated `NewMiningJob` and/or `NewExtendedMiningJob`, we need a more fine-grained grouping for standard channels.

-This message associates a set of standard and extended channels with a group channel.
+This message associates a set of mining channels with a group channel.
 A channel (identified by particular ID) becomes a group channel when it is used by this message as `group_channel_id`.
 The server MUST ensure that a group channel has a unique channel ID within one connection.
 Channel reinterpretation is not allowed.